Abortion can be difficult to talk about. These 14 strangers took it on anyway

 So, this consensus building in Madison was an unusual opportunity to cut into echo chambers and encourage people with significant differences to learn from each other.
 The ideas exchange was arranged by a non-partisan group called Starts With Us, which aims “to overcome political and cultural division in America.”

-With its Citizen Solutions project, the group has also brought together 11 people to discuss gun rights and safety in Tennessee and plans to work in other states on issues like immigration, education and climate change.
+With its Citizen Solutions project, the group has also brought together null and plans to work in other states on issues like immigration, education and climate change.
 Participants receive a small stipend for their time.

 Guided by trained moderators, participants are asked to get to know each other, hear from experts, hash out proposals in smaller groups, and then come together and vote on proposals that, if unanimous, they can push forward.
-Those proposals then go through a public feedback process for citizens in their respective states to potentially end up before legislators, or as the basis for future advocacy work.
+Those proposals then go through a null for citizens in their respective states to potentially end up before legislators, or as the basis for future advocacy work.

 It's a big task for these 11 women and three men sitting together in this historic Wisconsin Masonic Center.
 As they wrap up the icebreakers, there’s a cold plunge into the topic.
 Participants are asked to explain one personal event and one world event that have influenced their perspective.

 For a majority of the women, that personal experience is one or more abortions, pregnancy complications, domestic violence or sexual assault.
 The women are unflinchingly honest about it, emotional at times.
 One woman says she was raped when she was 12 years old, another got a devastating diagnosis for her unborn son at 20 weeks.
-He was not likely to survive, she says.
 Another had deep regrets about her abortion for decades after she said she felt unsupported and misled by her provider.
 One of the men says his mom had an abortion.

 At each turn, participants unload complicated and varied experiences.
 They explain how these experiences color their views, one way or another, along with aspects of their identities, whether that’s race, ethnicity or religion.